 - WEP protection weak

 - in many cases, not even used: the problem is that there may not be clear indicator if traffic is protected or not.
 If traffic is not protected, it works as well or even better than if protected.

 - invalid use of RC4, shared, manual secret (see lecture on cryptology for details)

-- WPA and 802.11i will help (802.1X)
+- WPA and 802.11i (WPA2) will help (802.1X)

+- possible to use individual keys, for example by using EAP authentication with RA-DIUS

 - Attacks on WLAN

 - war-driving: searching for (open) networks

 - passive attacks on encryption

 - fake access point

 - man-in-middle, ARP poisoning

 - traffic analysis: padding uses precious bandwidth

-- Possible to eavesdrop from long distance
+- $\bullet\,$ Possible to eavesdrop from long distance

-- even bluetooth access to phone 1.6 km apart: bluetooth phone had transmission power less than 1 mW; WLANs have max. $100\,\mathrm{mW}.$
+- even bluetooth access to an unmodified phone 1.6 km apart: bluetooth phone had transmission power less than 1 mW; WLANs have max.
+100 mW.